-Question 4: Modifications sought Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound.
-You will need to say why this modification - will make the Local Plan legally compliant or sound.
+Question 4: Modifications sought Please set out what modification(s) you consider NCC very much welcome the inclusion of this policy within the Plan.
+We propose that necessary to make the Local Plan legally compliant the title or sound.
+You will need to say why this modification of this policy be changed to "Policy 24: The health and wellbeing impacts of will make the Local Plan legally compliant or sound. development".
+This will better define the broader purpose of the checklist.